In today’s Architect’s Corner we speak with Greg Reed, CEO and owner of Relander Group…

 Architect’s Corner: Why Cloud Provider included containers as part of their hosting services

-In today’s Architect’s Corner we speak with Sander Cruiming, owner and founder of Cloud Provider, a cloud hosting, infrastructure, and services company in the Netherlands.
+In today’s Architect’s Corner, we speak with Sander Cruiming, owner and founder of Cloud Provider, a cloud hosting, infrastructure, and services company in the Netherlands.
 Sander spoke to us about why he started offering containers as part of his hosting services to get his customers up and running their stateful applications quickly.
+You can also find a PDF of this case study here.

 Key technologies discussed